-PRINCIPLE 1.
-ACTING IN AN ETHICAL AND TRANSPARENT MANNER

-Title 2: Regulated commercial practices

-Chapter 3 - Certification of products and services (Articles 7, 8 and 9)

-Act 2017-540 of 3rd August 2017 setting out the rules relating to regulation, control and monitoring of the activities of the rubber tree and Palm oil industries

-Inter-ministerial Order No. 026 of 18th January 2007 making it mandatory to fortify edible oils intended for human and animal consumption in Côte d'Ivoire with vitamins A..
+PRIM NCIPLE 1.
+ACTING IN AN ETHICAL AND TRANSPARENT MANNER TITLE III: Employment contract Decree 2009-259 of August 6 th , 2009 relating to public procurement code Chapter 3: Fundamentals 1.2.2 Act 2016-412 of June 15th, 2016 relating to consumption Title 2: Regulated commercial practices Chapter 3 - Certification of products and services (Articles 7, 8 and 9) Act 2017-540 of August 3 rd , 2017 setting out the rules relating to regulation, control and monitoring of the activities of the rubber tree and Palm oil industries Inter-ministerial Order No. 026 of January 18 th , 2007 making it mandatory to fortify edible oils intended for human and animal consumption in Côte d'Ivoire with vitamins A.

-PRIN CIPLE 2.
-OPERATING LEGALLY AND COMLPLYING WITH ALL RULES Criterion 2.1: Criterion 2.1: There is compliance with all applicable local, national and ratified international laws and regulations.
-Indicator Local le Local legal, normative and best practices context Context 2.1.1 List of relevant national laws on palm oil production: Act 2016-886 of 8th November 2016 relating to the Constitution of the Republic of Côte d'Ivoire Land ?
-Act 98-750 of 23 December 1998 on rural land and its implementing regulations; ?
-26 th July 1932 Decree on reorganization of land ownership in French West Africa ?
-Decree 2019-266 of 27th March 2019 setting out the procedures for the application of Act 98-750 of 23th December 1998 on customary rural land ownership; ?
-Decree 2019-265 of 27th March 2019 establishing the procedure for consolidating the rights of provisional land concessionaires on Rural Land Tenure; ?
-Decree 2019-264 of 27 th March 2019 on the organization and functions of the Sub-Prefectural Rural Land Management Committees and the Village Rural Land Management Committees; ?
-Decree 2019-263 of 27th March 2019 setting out the procedure for delimiting village territories; ?
-Order No. 30 MINAGRA of 15 th May 2001 defining the approval and validation forms for official rural land surveys. ?
-Decree No. 139 MINAGRA of 6 th September 2000 defining rural landed property registration application forms for the issuance of land certificate; ?
-Order 140 MINAGRA of 6 th September 2000 defining long-term rural landed property lease forms for the issuance of land certificate; ?
-Order 02 MINAGRA of 8 th February 2000 regarding official models of the Land Certificate; ?
-Decree n°041 MEMID/MINAGRA of 12 th June 2001 on the constitution and functioning of Rural Land Management Committees; ?
-Inter-ministerial Order No. 453 / MINADER / MIS / MIRAH / MEF / MCLU / MMG / MEER / MPEER / SEPMBPE of 1 st August 2018 setting out the compensation scale for destroyed or planned destruction of crops and other investments in rural areas and killing of farm animals;

-Order No. 085-MINAGRA of 15th June 2000 setting the modalities for the preparation and presentation of land property plans of customary rural lands
+PR INCIPLE 2.
+OPERATING LEGALLY AND COMLPLYING WITH ALL RULES Criterion 2.
+1: There is compliance with all applicable local, national and ratified international laws and regulations.
+Indicator Local legal, normative and best practices context Context 2.1.1 List of relevant national laws on palm oil production: Act 2016-886 of 8th November 2016 relating to the Constitution of the Republic of Côte d'Ivoire Land Act 98-750 of 23 December 1998 on rural land and its implementing regulations; 26th July 1932 Decree on reorganization of land ownership in French West Africa Decree 2019-266 of 27th March 2019 setting out the procedures for the application of Act 98-750 of 23th December 1998 of customary rural land ownership; Decree 2019-265 of 27th March 2019 establishing the procedure for consolidating the rights of provisional land concessionaires o Rural Land Tenure; Decree 2019-264 of 27th March 2019 on the organization and functions of the Sub-Prefectural Rural Land Management Committees and the Village Rural Land Management Committees; Decree 2019-263 of 27th March 2019 setting out the procedure for delimiting village territories; Order No. 30 MINAGRA of 15th May 2001 defining the approval and validation forms for official rural land surveys.
+Decree No. 139 MINAGRA of 6th September 2000 defining rural landed property registration application forms for the issuance of land certificate; Order 140 MINAGRA of 6th September 2000 defining long-term rural landed property lease forms for the issuance of land certificate Order 02 MINAGRA of 8th February 2000 regarding official models of the Land Certificate; Decree n°041 MEMID/MINAGRA of 12th June 2001 on the constitution and functioning of Rural Land Management Committees; Inter-ministerial Order No. 453 / MINADER / MIS / MIRAH / MEF / MCLU / MMG / MEER / MPEER / SEPMBPE of 1st August 201 setting out the compensation scale for destroyed or planned destruction of crops and other investments in rural areas and killing or setting out the compensation scale for destroyed or planned destruction. farm animals; Order No. 085-MINAGRA of 15th June 2000 setting the modalities for the preparation and presentation of land property plans of customary rural lands Agriculture Law n°63-490 of 21 December 1963 on plant protection Act 63-400 of 26th June 1963 relating to the prevention of fraud in the sale of goods and the falsification prices of food and agricultur products; Act 2015-537 of 20th July 2015 on agricultural guidelines in Côte d'Ivoire Act 98-651 of 7th July 1998 relating to the protection of public health and the environment against the effects of industrial, toxic ar nuclear waste and harmful substances; Order 2018-437 of 3rd May 2018 relating to the prevention of illicit marketing and export of agricultural products subject to approva